PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 };
 ```

-This is one way to set metadata in Next.js, but as you notice, this is hardcoded.
-Let's take a look at how we can add metadata dynamically.
+This is one way to set metadata in Next.js, but as you notice, it is hardcoded.
+Let's look at how we can add metadata dynamically.

-In order to dynamically populate our metadata we must fetch it inside our `metadata` function.
+To dynamically populate our metadata, we must fetch it using our `metadata` function.

-We already have our `getGlobalData` but that function return not just the `title` and `description`, but the rest of our data to populate our **Header** and **Footer**.
+We already have our `getGlobalData`, but that function returns not just the `title` and `description` but also the rest of our data to populate our **Header** and **Footer**.

-Let's create a new function called `getGlobalPageMetadata` which will only return the `title` and `description` fields.
+Let's create a new function called `getGlobalPageMetadata,` which only returns the `title` and `description` fields.

 Let's navigate to `src/data/loaders.ts` and add the following code.